 - Efficient care.
 At Mayo Clinic, you can have allergy testing and discuss the results with your doctor in just a few days.

 - Research.
-Mayo Clinic specialists are researching improved testing and treatment for dermatitis.
+Mayo Clinic specialists are researching improved testing and treatment for people with dermatitis.
 You have access to these clinician-researchers.

 Mayo Clinic: Answers you can trust